openhie/openinfoman/resources/scripts/README.md

 ## Ansible (CentOS only)

-Ansible will require sudo privileges but these should be specified at runtime using the `--ask-become-pass` flag.

 To use Ansible, your SSH public key should be in `.ssh/authorized_keys` on the remote host and you must also create an /etc/ansible/hosts or similar with the IP address or hostname of the remote host.
 An `ansible/hosts` file that has an entry for localhost and one server would be:

 ```sh